-The provisions of paragraph 18 shall not provide a basis for an increase in fishing effort by fishing vessels owned or operated by interests outside such developing coastal State, particularly Small Island Developing State Members or participating territories, unless such fishing is conducted in support of efforts by such Members and territories to develop their own domestic fisheries.
+The provisions of paragraph 21 shall not provide a basis for an increase in fishing effort by fishing vessels owned or operated by interests outside such developing coastal State, particularly Small Island Developing State Members or participating territories, unless such fishing is conducted in support of efforts by such Members and territories to develop their own domestic fisheries.

-This CMM replaces CMM 2023-02.
-On the basis of a new stock assessment conducted by ISC, the harvest strategy based on the management strategy evaluation expected to be completed in 2025, fair and equitable balance of fishing opportunities between the WCPO and the EPO as well as among Members, and other pertinent information such as the impact of climate change, as appropriate, this CMM shall be reviewed and may be amended as appropriate in 2026.
+The Northern Committee shall review the allocation of WCPO Pacific Bluefin Tuna catch limits no later than 2028 and at regular intervals thereafter.

+The review shall take into account, inter alia:

+the status of the stock and the applicable management procedure;

+past and present fishing patterns and practices;

+the needs of coastal communities;

+changes in the distribution of Pacific bluefin tuna;

+the extent to which the stock occurs and is caught in areas under national jurisdiction;

+unavoidable catches in non-target coastal fisheries and the capacity of existing national catch limits to accommodate such catches; and

+the fishing interests, management responsibilities and aspirations of coastal States.

+This CMM replaces CMM 2024-01.

 Attachment